story-ai/story-ai.github.io/index.md

       header: How it works
       subtitle:
       content:
-        - - icon: address
+        - - icon: rocket
-            header: 'Better, more efficient learning'
+            header: 'Better, More Efficient Learning'
             text: >-
               By learning how your brain learns, Story identifies the best learning materials to suit your style.
 Forget one-size-fits-all, now your learning is individual.
+If you didn't quite get it first time around, Story will explain again in a different way.
-          - icon: rocket
+          - icon: address
-            header: Artificial Intelligence
+            header: Personal Learning Paths
             text: >-
-              Cutting edge technology learns how your brain learns then curates learning to perfectly suit you.
+              Personalised learning pathways use artificial intelligence tech to identify what's best for you to study next.
+Perhaps you need to brush up on your fractions to better understand the current topic, or maybe you just need a break - Story will remind you.
           - icon: network
-            header: Neuroscience Techniques
+            header: Long Lasting Learning
             text: >-
-              Our 'brain scientists' and teachers work to create learning materials better stick in your memory.
+              Story will revise old topics with you to make sure that your learning is long lasting.
+And the instant feedback feature lets you see how you've done immediately, not at the end of the course, allowing you to learn as you go.
   - type: section
     content:
       id: first